hashed-io/proxy-financial-smart-contracts/docs/Tutorials/telos_account.md

 # **How to Safely Store Your Wallet**

 ---
-In the following tutorial, we'll talk about some concepts related to wallets & keys so you can be familiar with these concepts.
+In the following tutorial, we'll talk about some concepts related to wallets & keys so you can be familiar with them.

 - ### **About Keys**